HiddenHarmsHub/comparative-judgement-interface/docs/admin.md

 More information about the settings above and other settings which may be relevant for your setup, such as additional two factor authentication options, can be found in the [flask-security documentation](https://flask-security-too.readthedocs.io/en/stable/).

-The image uploaded set a size limit of 4MB for each file.
-You may need to change your server setting sto support this limit.
+The image upload page sets a size limit of 4MB for each file.
+You may need to change your server settings to support this limit.
 If you want to reduce the limit in the interface, then the `MAX_CONTENT_LENGTH` setting in the `configuration/flask.py` file can be changed.
 If this size is changed then the `maxFileSize` setting in the `admin/static/js/image_uploader.js` should also be changed to match.